Darrell Pasloski

-Darrell Thomas Pasloski (born December 2, 1960) is a territorial politician from Yukon, Canada, who was leader of the Yukon Party, and served as the eighth premier of Yukon from 2011 to 2016.
+Darrell Thomas Pasloski (born December 2, 1960) is a former territorial politician in Yukon, Canada, who was leader of the Yukon Party, and served as the eighth premier of Yukon from 2011 to 2016.
 His party was defeated in the general election of November, 2016, and he lost his own seat.
 He was succeeded by Sandy Silver as Premier of Yukon on December 3, 2016.

 Early life

 The oldest of three children, Darrell Pasloski was born in St. Boniface, Manitoba, with his family moving to Saskatchewan when he was a year old.
 Between grades 6 – 9, Pasloski and his family resided in High Level, Alberta, which was booming at the time with 1,000-1,500 people in the community.

 Pasloski attended the College of Pharmacy at the University of Saskatchewan in Saskatoon, though he initially considered medical school.
 In 1982, Pasloski graduated with distinction from the College of Pharmacy.

 Following graduation, he moved to Red Deer, Alberta for his first job.

 Pasloski took a new position with Shoppers Drug Mart in Red Deer in 1986.
 The following year, he took over as the store owner.
 In June, 1987, Pasloski opened the first Shoppers Drug Mart in Yorkton, Sask.

 In 1991, he moved to Whitehorse and took over the Shoppers Drug Mart at Qwanlin Mall and later purchased the second Shoppers Drug Mart on Main Street.

 By 2009, Pasloski relinquished ownership of both Shoppers Drug Mart locations and people began encouraging him to run territorially and for leadership of the Yukon Party.